Pollora/documentation/plugins.md

 ### Plugin Registration

-Plugins are automatically discovered and registered when they contain a valid main plugin file.
-The registration is handled by the Pollora PluginRegistrar service:
+Plugins are registered with the Pollora framework using the `pollora_register()` helper and the `ModuleType` enum.
+This replaces all manual registrar wiring with a single, type-safe call:

 ```php
 <?php